 The race start is self seeded and we advise the faster runners to position themselves at the front and slower runners at the back.
 This will help to prevent bottlenecks along the trail and faster runners becoming stuck behind slower runners.

 21km Trail Run

 - 7.00am Trail Run start

 - 7.15am Race briefing

 6km Trail Run

 - 7.15am Sign in and Bib collection

 - 9.30am* Presentations *once all Top 3 runners are back

-Mandatory Gear: There is mandatory gear for the 12km and 21km run.
+Mandatory Gear: Please see below for the mandatory gear requirements for the 12km and 21km run.
+The mandatory gear must be carried for the duration of the run, event officials reserve the right to refuse a participant to start the race if they do not comply with mandatory gear requirements.
 There will be mandatory gear checks at the sign in.
-We have marshals on the course, a safety vehicle and first aid.
+We have marshals on the course and a safety vehicle with additional first aid.